OpenTreeOfLife/reference-taxonomy/doc/method/results.md

         219  in same separation taxon
       83012  by name

-Only one candidate:
+At least one candidate:

-    2325870  confirmed
-       1767  by elimination

-Not aligned:

        8592  ambiguous tip
         452  ambiguous internal
-      10678  rejected
-        921  disjoint membership
+        921  disjoint membership [this hack needs to be described or flushed!!]

-    3757548  not aligned
+Total:

     6244422  total source taxon records